pivotal/docs-tap/tas-migration/buildpacks/php.hbs.md

 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------ | -------------------------- |
 | Enable launch-time scripts ([link for more info](https://docs.vmware.com/en/VMware-Tanzu-Buildpacks/services/tanzu-buildpacks/GUID-php-php-migration.html#unsupported-workflows)) | ✅ Located in `.profile.d` directory | ❌                         |

-A `.profile.d` directory containing scripts to be run just before application launch is not currently supported in TAP.
+A `.profile.d` directory containing scripts to be run just before application launch is not currently supported in Tanzu Application Platform.
 These scripts will be ignored during launch.